oracle-livelabs/analytics-ai/oci-call-center-analytics/trigger-integration/trigger-integration.md

 14. Create a new topic with Name "NewTranscriptionForAnalysis" following steps 2 and 3.

-15. Repeat the steps 5 to 13 to create a subscription for the new topic "NewTranscriptionForAnalysis".
+15. Repeat the steps 5 to 13 to create a subscription for the new topic "NewTranscriptionForAnalysis" with the Integration **Process Transcriptions**.

 ## **Task 4**: Event Setup for New Audio File for Transcription##